The Tensilon test is a method to help diagnose myasthenia gravis.

 You will feel a sharp prick as the IV needle is inserted.
 The drug may cause a feeling of a churning of the stomach or a slight feeling of increased heart rate, especially if atropine is not given first.

 - Diagnose myasthenia gravis

 - Tell the difference between myasthenia gravis and other similar brain and nervous system conditions

 The test may also be done for conditions such as Lambert-Eaton syndrome.
 This is a disorder in which faulty communication between nerves and muscles leads to muscle weakness.

 What Abnormal Results Mean

-In many people with myasthenia gravis, the muscles will improve right after receiving Tensilon.
+In many people with myasthenia gravis, the muscle weakness will improve right after receiving Tensilon.
 The improvement lasts only a few minutes.
-For some types of myasthenia, Tensilon can make the weakness worse.
+For some types of myasthenia, Tensilon may make the weakness worse.